Shuiqinghe/vertical_REM/README.md

 The second one entitled "vREM.R" used different parameters including moving speed (km/d), activity level, profile, group size, contact, and effort to estimate the species density with standard error using bootstrap.
 Examples with basic created dataset were included.

+Part of the parameters including speed and activity level were not provided here.
+More details about the estimation methods can be found from the original published paper in Rowcliffe et al., 2014 & Rowcliffe et al., 2016 (see reference).

 Feel free to give suggestions if you are interested!